BattModels/ArtemisUsers/about/user_software.md

 julia --startup-file=no --project ...
 ```

-> Note: `--startup-file=no` is needed to avoid loading packages from your base environment (i.e. Revise) and
+> Note: `--startup-file=no` is needed to avoid loading packages from your base environment (i.e. Revise).